joergen7/gruff/README.md

 ### Balances Load on a Fixed Number of Processes

 Concurrent applications often comprise different processes with different characteristics.
 While some processes are long-lived others are only ephemeral.
 While some processes are cheap to initialize and use only little memory others have a high start-up cost or take up a lot of memory.
 In the consequence, certain process types can or should be started only in a limited number.
 The remaining components of the system share these processes among them. gruff manages a population of such processes.
 This means that a population of processes is started once and access to these processes is ensured to be mutually exclusive.
-This means, ideally, that the startup cost has to paid only once and that the cost of running these processes is independent of the system load.
+This means, ideally, that the startup cost has to be paid only once and that the cost of running these processes is independent of the system load.

 ### Automatizes Error Handling for Both Client and Worker Failures

+Allowing clients to worker processes implies that either may fail before the worker leaves its critical section.
+If the worker fails a new worker needs to be started so that the number of worker processes remains constant.
+If the client fails the worker needs to be freed immediately, so that it can be used by waiting clients.
+Detecting client failure is achieved by creating a monitor on every client prior to allocating a worker process.
+If a waiting client fails, it is simply evicted from the waiting queue.
+If a client with an allocated worker process fails, the process is freed.
+Detecting worker failure is achieved by linking to all workers.
+If a worker fails, a new worker is started in its place no matter whether the worker was idle or busy at the time of failure.

 ### Simple and Predictable